fractalmandala/brhatNew/src/routes/aryavarta/lore/hastina.md

 title: hastina
 tag: pūra
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim42.webp
+snip: "I have always been a proud citizen of Bharatvarsha.
+Our Kings are glorious and just, or so I thought.
+The survivors we nurse are not soldiers, but ordinary citizens.
+Bharata armies did not spare them during their attack."
 ---

 > I have always been a proud citizen of Bharatvarsha.
 Our Kings are glorious and just, or so I thought.
 The survivors we nurse are not soldiers, but ordinary citizens.
 Bharata armies did not spare them during their attack.<br><cite>Maharshi Vishvamitra to King Janmejaya Kuru</cite>